LuanHenrique2/Desafio-API-GitHub/README.md

 # Challenge-API-GitHub

-ABOUT WHAT THIS PROJECT IS ABOUT
+ABOUT WHAT THIS PROJECT IS ABOUT?

   This project consists of using the GitHub API to look up users and their repositories, in addition to showing various complete information such as: total followers 👥, total people